Gutelvam/Azure-Data-Warehouse/README.md

 **3 - Ingest data in PostgreSQL**

-- This can be done using the Python script provided for you in [Github: ProjectDataToPostgres.py](https://github.com/udacity/Azure-Data-Warehouse-Project/tree/main/starter), just change authentication credential to connect in database, and run the python script provided and the data will be inserted at postgreSQL created.
+- This can be done using the Python script provided for you in [Github: ProjectDataToPostgres.py](https://github.com/udacity/Azure-Data-Warehouse-Project/tree/main/starter), just change authentication credential to connect in database, and run the python script provided and the data will be inserted at postgreSQL created. command to run script: ```python ProjectDataToPostgres.py```

 **4 - Extract Data from PostgreSQL and ingest into Azure Blob Storage**